P-Mbugua/PLP_Portfolio/README.md

 * **Graduation Year**: 2024

 ## **Acknowledgments**

 I would like to recognize and thank my peers **Mary, Mark, and Jaja** for their invaluable assistance during the development period of my projects.
 Their support and guidance helped me achieve the progress I have made.

+## **Future Goals**

+As I continue my journey in full-stack development, my main goal is to:
+- **Expand my skills** in backend development by learning more about Node.js and other backend technologies.
+- **Master mobile app development** using React Native.
+- **Contribute to open-source projects** and collaborate with other developers.
+- **Work on large-scale projects** and refine my skills in software architecture and design patterns.

+## **Testimonial**

+_"Peter has demonstrated exceptional growth in his journey as a FullStack developer.
+His passion for technology and his dedication to learning are evident in the quality of his work and his commitment to improving his skills."_
+— **Mentor at Moringa School**

 ## **Contact**